Tekken

-Tekken is a Japanese media franchise centered on a series of fighting games developed and published by Bandai Namco Entertainment (formerly Namco).
-The franchise also includes film and print adaptations.
+Tekken is a Japanese media franchise centred on a series of fighting games developed and published by Bandai Namco Entertainment (formerly Namco).
+It also includes film and print adaptations.

 The main games in the series follow the events of the King of Iron Fist Tournament, hosted by the Mishima Zaibatsu, where players control a plethora of characters to win the tournament and gain control of the company; the conflict between the Mishima family serves as the main focus of the series' plot, while players explore other characters' motivations in aiming to control the Zaibatsu.

 Gameplay focuses on hand-to-hand combat with an opponent, with the gameplay system including blocks, throws, escapes, and ground fighting.
 The series later introduced combos and special moves, with characters also able to stage break arenas.
 Tekken is noted as being one of the first fighting games at the time to use 3D animation.

 Japanese video game developer Namco began the series in 1994, with the release of the self-titled first entry.
 As of 2017, it has nine additional entries, eight spin-off games, and has been adapted into three feature films and other media.
 Tekken 2, as well as the third game Tekken 3, are considered landmark titles; they received critical acclaim for their gameplay and more immersive experience.
 Subsequent titles have followed this concept and received generally positive critical responses.
 It has been mentioned as early as 2015 by the Guinness Book of World Records as the longest running story in video games without reboots, retcons, or revisions.
 The Mishima saga covering the first ten games until Tekken 8 was described as a story revolving around the Iron Fist Tournament and a family aiming to destroy each other.

 The series has been universally acclaimed and commercially successful, having shipped over 61 million copies by 2025, making it the third best-selling fighting game franchise.
 The main series has been widely credited by critics and video game publications for raising the standards of fighting games and praised for its gameplay mechanics and replay value.

 Games

-All major installments were released as arcade games except for Tekken 8, and the boards used to run them have traditionally been based on PlayStation hardware.
+All major installments were released as arcade games, except for Tekken 8, and the boards used to run them have traditionally been based on PlayStation hardware.
 Following their release in arcades, home releases in the series have mainly been for consoles in the PlayStation line.